vogelito/glacierprotocol/_docs/multisig-account-creation/bitcoin-litecoin-bitcoin-cash.md

   storage of crypto assets based on the popular Glacier Protocol
 ---

-This is a placeholder for Bitcoin, Litecoin, and Bitcoin Cash
+In this section you'll learn how to setup the Multisig Wallets for Bitcoin, Litecoin, and Bitcoin Cash.
+We will be using very similar software.

+Before proceeding, you will need to have N <span class="warning">Signatory Information Packets</span>.

+1. Create a new folder in your desktop